 After closely working with the artisan communities and understanding their challenges for 3 years, she also founded a charitable Society called SETU-Society for Empowerment & Trade Upliftment of Artisans.
 The basic aim of the Society is to perform works of charity, implement social & economic welfare projects, spread education and raise awareness regarding various issues amongst the weaker sections of the society.

-Devendra is a qualified engineer and management graduate, working with a multinational company as Chief Production Manager.
-He belongs to Jodhpur, a heritage city in Thar Desert region of Rajasthan, near Indo-Pak border.
+Devendra is a qualified engineer and management graduate, and has 17 years experience of working with various multinational companies as Chief Production Manager.

 Since his early life, he had witnessed the barren & tough life of poor villagers.
 He was very sensitive towards human issues.
 The challenges and lack of opportunity in the lives of these rural people always remained a concern area for him.
-“My vision was to create a fair world where everyone gets his fair piece of bread justly”, he tells the team.
+“My vision was to create a fair world where everyone gets his fair piece of bread justly,” he says.

 He is a strong supporter of Fair Trade and says, “I think that the best way to live is to make conscious choices about the effect we want to have on the world.
 And choosing Fair Trade gives us the opportunity to do just that!”

-Although Devendra is not involved in the day-to-day working of SETU, he always takes out time for guidance & support to reinforce company’s policies & vision plans.
+Devendra always takes out time for guidance & support to reinforce company’s policies & vision plans.
 He still visits artisan groups in the remotest of areas to understand their problems and to suggest possible way outs.
-“Whenever I take one more step towards my goal of ‘empowerment to all with fair trade’, I feel happy and relaxed.
+“Whenever I take one more step towards my goal of empowering all & creating equality, I feel happy and relaxed.
 This feeling of satisfaction drives me to work more for my dream to come true”, he shares.